-Earn About $1500 a month (or more) by helping one child.
+Earn About $1500 a month (or more) by helping one child

 We did.
 That’s how I was originally able to leave my corporate job and stay home with my kids back in the mid 1990’s, and those very same programs are in need of your care and nurturing today.
 Now before you go criticizing me for putting this out there as a money-making venture, realize that my intent is quite different.

 Some have health needs.
 Others have emotional or behavioral needs.
 You are given all the training you need by the agency that you choose, and you decide who –which child or adult–you take in.
 You also have 24 hour a day support, 365 days a year.
 They will even provide you with respite (babysitting) options when you need a night off or have an event to attend.

 So how does it work?
 And what do you need to do?